GMOD/jbrowse/README.md

 Point your browser at http://my.dev.machine/jbrowse/tests/js_tests/index.html

+You can also run them from phantomJS using

+    phantomjs tests/js_tests/run-jasmine.js http://my.dev.machine/jbrowse/tests/js_tests/index.html

 ## Client-side Integration Tests

 Integration tests for the client-side app.
 You need to have Python